-Shs.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if shs.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Shs.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if shs.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Shs.exe file information

 The process known as Rogers Hi-Speed Internet Self Healing Software or Rogers Self Help Software belongs to software Self Healing Software (SHS) or Rogers Self Healing Software or Rogers Self Help Software by Rogers Cable Communications (www.rogers.com) or Rogers Cable.

 Description: Shs.exe is not essential for the Windows OS and causes relatively few problems. shs.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 2,418,344 bytes (40% of all occurrences), 2,733,416 bytes, 5,166,392 bytes or 2,939,176 bytes.